OpenSRProject/OpenStarRuler-Toolset/README.md

 ## Known Issues

 * Doesn't handle inter-mod dependencies yet.
 If a mod doesn't explicitly contain a file, fallback is always to the base game.
-* Cross-mod comparison may cause your Source Control pane to detect and open Git repositories unrelated to your project.
+* Cross-repo comparisons may cause your Source Control pane to detect and open Git repositories unrelated to your project.
     - This is related to the `Git: Auto Repository Detection` (JSON: `git.autoRepositoryDetection`) setting.
 VSCode defaults this setting to `true`, which scans both subfolders of the current workspace and parent folders of currently opened files for Git repositories.

     Setting it to `false` or `subFolders` will resolve the problem.
+* Comparisons don't yet have graceful handling for cases where one or both files are nonexistent.

 ## Release Notes